Here are an assortment of Chrome extensions that can make design and development cleaner, more efficient, and more fun.

 ColorZilla is a simple but essential program for designers.
 The main feature is its color picker, which can grab a shade from any webpage and give you the RGB/Hex/etc code to paste into your program of choice.

 Other nifty features include the color picker and editor, gradient generator, and palette viewer.
 This one is invaluable for those who need to grab colors off websites quickly.
+Check out the latest color trend for 2020 and Pantone color trends for Fall 2020, to keep up your projects modern.

 It’s necessary to test your site on other browsers and devices to be sure there’s no errors or inconsistencies, but it would be easier if you only had to use a plugin.
 Browserling lets you do just that, saving the time of starting and loading a second browser.